gufran123cj/Vision-Ai/GITHUB_SETUP.md

 - `machine-learning`
 - `python`

-## 📝 README.md Özellikleri
+## 📝 README.md Features

-Ana README.md dosyası şunları içerir:
+The main README.md file includes:
-- Proje genel bakışı
+- Project overview
-- Hızlı başlangıç rehberi
+- Quick start guide
-- Kurulum adımları
+- Installation steps
-- Haftalık program özeti
+- Weekly schedule summary
-- Docker deployment bilgileri
+- Docker deployment information
-- Kaynak linkler
+- Resource links

-## ✅ Son Kontrol
+## ✅ Final Check

-GitHub'a yüklemeden önce:
+Before uploading to GitHub:
-- [ ] `.gitignore` dosyası doğru yapılandırıldı
+- [ ] `.gitignore` file is properly configured
-- [ ] `README.md` güncel ve eksiksiz
+- [ ] `README.md` is up to date and complete
-- [ ] Büyük dosyalar ignore edildi
+- [ ] Large files are ignored
-- [ ] LICENSE dosyası eklendi
+- [ ] LICENSE file is added
-- [ ] Tüm dokümantasyon dosyaları mevcut
+- [ ] All documentation files are present

 ---

-**Hazır!** Artık projeyi GitHub'a yükleyebilirsiniz.
+**Ready!** You can now upload the project to GitHub.